 |Calorie Weighted Basis||25%||35%||40%|

-The first ingredient in this dog food includes chicken.
-Although it is a quality item, raw chicken contains about 80% water.
+The first ingredient in this dog food is chicken.
+Although it is a quality item, raw chicken contains up to 73% water.
 After cooking, most of that moisture is lost, reducing the meat content to just a fraction of its original weight.

 After processing, this item would probably account for a smaller part of the total content of the finished product.

-The second ingredient is brown rice, a complex carbohydrate that (once cooked) can be fairly easy to digest.
+The third ingredient is brown rice, a complex carbohydrate that (once cooked) can be fairly easy to digest.
 However, aside from its natural energy content, rice is of only modest nutritional value to a dog.

-The sixth item includes chicken fat.
-Chicken fat is obtained from rendering chicken, a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.
+The next ingredient is chicken fat.
+This item is obtained from rendering chicken, a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.